mfrueggvc/CMT-Migration/README.md

 ## Execute

-- Download the zip folder of the project on the bash access the project folder : (example): cd /home/username/Downloads/CMT-Migration-main.
+- Download the zip folder of the project and extract it ;
+- on the bash access the project folder: cd /home/username/Downloads/CMT-Migration-main. #use your username
-- then execute :
+- then execute :                         #one by one
+- mkdir -p results/evaluation
+- touch results/evaluation           # these two command make the results folder visible : sometimes can become hidden because it is empty at the beginning
 - chmod +x run_project.sh ;
 - ./run_project.sh ;
 # FINAL OUTPUTS